+Students have the right to exercise freedom of speech, including freedom of expression, in official school publications with some limitations.
 Students' intellectual freedom shall be protected, and discrimination against students based on speech shall not be permissible.

 A faculty advisor supervises student writers to maintain professional standards of English and journalism and to comply with the law including, but not limited to, the restrictions against unlawful speech.
-No student shall express, publish or distribute in an official school district publication material which is: obscene, libelous, slanderous, and/or encourages students to commit unlawful acts, violate school district policies, rules or regulations, disrupt or interfere with the education program, interrupt the maintenance of a disciplined atmosphere, infringe on the rights of others, and/or cause the material and substantial disruption of the orderly and efficient operation of the school or school activity.
-Students who believe they have been unreasonably restricted in their exercise of expression in an official student publication should follow the complaint procedure outlined in this handbook.
-Additional information can be found in Board Policy 503.30.
+No student shall express, publish, or distribute in an official school district publication material which is: obscene, libelous, slanderous, and/or encourages students to commit unlawful acts, violate school district policies, rules or regulations, disrupt or interfere with the education program, interrupt the maintenance of a disciplined atmosphere, infringe on the rights of others, and/or cause the material and substantial disruption of the orderly and efficient operation of the school or school activity.